andifalk/cloud-security-workshop/labs/initial/product/README.md

 * disable basic authentication and formular based login
 * enable the application to act as an OAuth2/OIDC resource server requiring JWT tokens in the _authorization_ header

-Please note that the bean definition for the ```PasswordEncoder``` has been removed as well as the password encoding is not required any more.
+Please note that the bean definition for the `PasswordEncoder` has been removed as well as the password encoding is not required any more.

-This will cause compilation errors in ```ProductInitializer``` class.
+This will cause compilation errors in `ProductInitializer` class.
 To solve these just remove all references to the encoder in that class.
+There is also no need any more to create users as users are not required any more to log in.
+This will be achieved by the OAuth authorization server.

 <u>_com.example.ProductInitializer.java_:</u>